coreos/zincati/docs/usage/agent-identity.md

 ## Identity configuration

-All agent identity values are normally auto-detected at startup, and do not require user intervention.
+All agent identity values are normally auto-detected at startup and do not require user intervention.

 However, the following settings can be overridden through configuration fragments in the `identity` section:
  * `group`: group label, used for graph fetching ([Cincinnati][cincinnati]) and reboot orchestration ([FleetLock][fleetlock])